MarieRitterUva/ProgrammingNextStep/Readme.md

 ## SimulADE - Simulating Addiction with Difference Equations

 This is a program that was developed by Marie Ritter on the basis of a paper by Grasman, Grasman, and van der Maas (submitted for review).
 The program implements the model proposed in this paper and provides a graphical user interface (GUI) to interact with the program.
-From input parameters the program simulates the progress of addiction and creates graphs over time as well as a bifurcation diagram (in development).
+From input parameters the program simulates the progress of addiction and creates graphs over time as well as a bifurcation diagram.
 Furthermore, the program provides the option to estimate how successful a therapy might be when entering parameters for both the therapy time as well as the time afterwards under the tab _Therapy Success_ (in development).
 Lastly, users can download the produced data file from the last simulation in order to inspect it further.

 #### Development Circumstances